isc-projects/stork/doc/install.rst

 ---------------------

 Kea CA shares subnet statistics labeled with the internal Kea IDs.
-The Prometheus/Graphana subnet labels depend on the installed Kea hooks.
+The Prometheus/Grafana subnet labels depend on the installed Kea hooks.
 By default, the internal, numeric Kea IDs are used.
 But if the `subnet_cmds` hook is installed then the numeric IDs are resolved to subnet prefixes.
-It causes that the Graphana dashboard looks more human-friendly and descriptive.
+It causes that the Grafana dashboard looks more human-friendly and descriptive.